microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgIdentityConditionalAccess.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`: A short explanation of the policies that are enforced by authenticationContextClassReference.
 This value should be used to provide secondary text to describe the authentication context class reference when building user-facing admin experiences.
 For example, a selection UX.
   - `[DisplayName <String>]`: The display name is the friendly name of the authenticationContextClassReference object.
 This value should be used to identify the authentication context class reference when building user-facing admin experiences.
 For example, a selection UX.
   - `[IsAvailable <Boolean?>]`: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false, it should not be shown in authentication context selection UX, or used to protect app resources.
-It will be shown and available for Conditional Access policy authoring.
+When it's set to false, it shouldn't be shown in authentication context selection UX, or used to protect app resources.
+It's shown and available for Conditional Access policy authoring.
 The default value is false.
 Supports $filter (eq).

 `AUTHENTICATIONSTRENGTH <IMicrosoftGraphAuthenticationStrengthRoot>`: authenticationStrengthRoot
   - `[(Any) <Object>]`: This indicates any property can be added to this object.